katrinleinweber/v0dro.github.io/source/_posts/2018-03-23-implementing-block-lu-decomposition-using-mpi-and-blacs.markdown

 ## Block cyclic data distribution

 The block cyclic distribution is a central idea in the case of PBLAS and BLACS.
+It is important to store the matrix in this configuration since it is the most efficient in terms of load balancing for most applications.

+If you're reading a matrix from an external file it can get cumbersome to read into in a block cyclic manner manually.
+You do this with little effort using MPI IO.
+Refer [this blog post](URL ) that describes this in detail along with C code.

 ## BLACS protips